inmanta/inmanta-core/docs/lsm/embedded_entities/embedded_entities.rst

     parameters of the ``insert_removed_embedded_entities`` plugin.

-During a validation compile:
+1. During a validation compile:
-    1. Current set
+    * Current set
         - if the current instance is being validated:
              - The current set is the set defined by the ``validate_self`` parameter.

         - if another instance is being validated:
              - The current set is the set defined by the ``validate_others`` parameter.

-    2. Previous set
+    * Previous set
         - The previous set is the set defined by the ``previous_attr_set_on_validate`` parameter.

-During a non-validation compile:
+2. During an exporting compile:

-    1. Current set
+    * Current set
         - The current set is the active attributes set

-    2. Previous set
+    * Previous set
         - The previous set is the set defined by the ``previous_attr_set_on_export`` parameter.

+We recommend to manually go through all the states that are part of the update, think about which two sets should be compared at each step and set the parameters accordingly.

 .. _legacy_no_strict_modifier_enforcement: